Missing Chinese tennis star reappears in public in Beijing - WHIZ News

 The status of star athletes such as Peng is especially sensitive.
 State media celebrate their victories as proof the party is making China strong.
 But the party is vigilant about making sure they cannot use their prominence and public appeal to erode its image.

-Steve Simon, the WTA’s chairman and CEO, expressed concern for Peng’s safety after Hu posted two videos Saturday that appeared to show her in a restaurant.
+Steve Simon, the WTA’s chairman and CEO, expressed concern for Peng’s safety after Hu, the newspaper editor, posted two videos Saturday that appeared to show her in a restaurant.

 “While it is positive to see her, it remains unclear if she is free and able to make decisions and take actions on her own, without coercion or external interference.
 This video alone is insufficient,” Simon said. ”Our relationship with China is at a crossroads.”

-The International Olympic Committee has remained quiet about the status of Peng, who competed in three Olympics, helping to contribute to the IOC’s multimillion-dollar revenue from broadcasting and sponsorships.
+The IOC has remained quiet about the status of Peng, who competed in three Olympics, helping to contribute to the IOC’s multimillion-dollar revenue from broadcasting and sponsorships.

+The Olympic body’s stated policy is “quiet diplomacy.”
+The IOC said Saturday it would “continue our open dialogue on all levels with the Olympic movement in China.”

+Asked two weeks ago about human rights in China, senior IOC member Juan Antonio Samaranch said “we are not discussing with the Chinese government anything” about that subject.

 Emma Terho, the newly elected head of the IOC’s Athletes’ Commission that is charged with representing the interests of Olympic athletes, said in a statement Saturday “we support the quiet diplomacy” approach favored by the IOC.